 The Asia Pacific Foundation of Canada is committed to fostering the next generation of Asia Pacific researchers and analysts.
 To this end, it offers up to three Post-Graduate Research Fellowships valued at $38,000 for Master’s graduates and $40,000 for PhD graduates for a one-year non-renewable term.
-Successful applicants will have a background in Asia-related research in a variety of fields, including (but not limited to) social sciences, humanities, business, education and natural sciences, and will be based on excellence and fit with the Foundation’s research priorities.
+Successful applicants will have a background in Asia-related research in a variety of fields, including (but not limited to) social sciences, humanities, business, education, statistics, and natural sciences, and will be based on excellence and fit with the Foundation’s research priorities (energy and the environment; trade and investment; education; and sub-national relations with Asia.)
 Grants are not intended to support dissertation research.

 During their time at the Foundation, Post-Graduate Research Fellows undertake a guided research project with a view to producing a policy paper of 5,000-8,000 words on a mutually-agreed upon topic.
 They can also take advantage of occasional skills-building workshops offered to staff members at the Foundation.

 Post-Graduate Research Fellows are based in the APF’s Vancouver office.
 In addition to composing a research project, Fellows are expected to participate in the Foundation’s day-to-day activities, including:

 • Contributing to the Foundation’s ongoing research projects (which include, but are not limited to, energy and the environment, trade and investment, two-way human capital flows and provincial-level engagement of Asia);